-North Dakota is one of the least populous states in the United States, with a large regions of natural wildlife areas.
-There are also many animals in North Dakota, from large animals like bison and mountain lions to small creatures like beavers and prairie dogs.
-Amid the variety of wildlife that North Dakota has to offer, however, there are not very many snakes.
-In fact, there are only 8 different species of snake living in North Dakota.
-Only one type of snake here is venomous.
+North Dakota is one of the least populous states in the United States, with large regions of natural wildlife areas.
+There are also many animals in North Dakota, from large beasts like bison and mountain lions to small creatures like beavers and prairie dogs.
+Despite the variety of wildlife that North Dakota offers, there are few snakes.
+In fact, there are only eight different species of snake living in North Dakota, with only one venomous type.
 Take a look at North Dakota’s only rattlesnake species!

 These snakes prefer grassy, woody, and sagebrush areas, and often rest in rock crevices, caves, and burrows of mammals.
 During the winter prairie rattlesnakes brumate in crevices or in prairie dog burrows with several other snakes.
 Brumation is like hibernation, except snakes do not sleep through the winter.
 Instead, they brumate, reducing their activity to a very bare minimum to conserve energy when it’s too cold.
 When the weather warms up in the spring, prairie rattlesnakes move out of their burrows and begin hunting for food and mating during the day.
 When summertime gets too hot for these snakes, they rest in shady areas and rock crevices and hunt in the evenings or at night.

 Prairie rattlesnakes have heavy bodies that are typically olive green, greenish-gray, greenish-brown, brown, red, or yellow in color.
 These snakes are pit vipers with heat-sensing “pits” on their faces between their eyes and nostrils.
 They also have large, diamond or triangular-shaped heads and thin necks.
 Prairie rattlesnakes are usually between 35-45 inches in length.
 There are dark oval blotches outlined in white along their backs that transition into dark rings on their tails just before the rattle.